yahoo/validatar/index.md

 ### Direct Download

 Validatar is available on JCenter/Bintray.
-You can download the artifacts directly from [JCenter](http://jcenter.bintray.com/com/yahoo/validatar/validatar/)
+You can download the artifacts (you will need the jar-with-dependencies artifact to run Validatar) directly from [JCenter](http://jcenter.bintray.com/com/yahoo/validatar/validatar/)

 The JARs should be sufficient for usage but if you need to depend on Validatar source directly.
 You will need to point your Maven or other build tools to JCenter.